 Alternative Trading System (ATS)

-An alternative trading system (ATS) is an alternative trading venue to an organized exchange, approved by a regulatory authority such is SEC or FSA.
-An ATS is a common example of a trading dark pool.
+An alternative trading system (ATS) is a trading venue that operates outside of an organized exchange and is approved by a regulatory authority such as the SEC or FSA.
+An ATS is a common example of a dark pool.

-An ATS or else an alternative trading system is a system designed to trade a range of financial instruments that is not regulated as an organized exchange.
-An ATS works as a matching machine between the buying and selling orders of its subscribers.
-These subscribers may be brokers, institutional traders, investment banks, or even large retail traders.
+An ATS, or alternative trading system, is a platform designed for trading a variety of financial instruments and is not regulated as an organized exchange.
+An ATS functions as a matching engine for buy and sell orders submitted by its subscribers.
+These subscribers may include brokers, institutional traders, investment banks, or even large retail traders.

-The Advantage of Anonymity of an Alternative Trading System
+The Advantage of Anonymity in an Alternative Trading System

-Institutional traders use ATSs to find counterparties for their large transactions.
-The use of an ATS is better than trading large blocks of assets on common exchanges, and the reason is anonymity.
-If a large player starts to buy or to sell large blocks of a particular security on a common exchange that can skew the market in a particular direction.
-That means problems for the institutional player and thus the use of an ATS seems a better option.
-Note that many ATSs are designed to match exclusively large buyers and sellers.
+Institutional traders use ATSs to find counterparties for large transactions.
+Using an ATS is often preferable to executing large trades on public exchanges due to the anonymity it provides.
+When a major market participant buys or sells large blocks of a particular security on a public exchange, it can move the market in an undesirable direction.
+This can create challenges for the institutional trader, making the anonymous nature of an ATS a more strategic choice.
+Many ATSs are specifically designed to match large buyers and sellers exclusively.

 These are the common customers of an ATS:

-Financial brokers are firms that buy and sell securities for their clients.
+(3) Financial Brokers: These are firms that buy and sell securities on behalf of their clients.

-An ATS usually refers to an electronic system where investors can buy or sell existing financial instruments.
-These financial instruments include Forex derivatives, shares, bonds and other derivatives.
+An ATS typically refers to an electronic platform where investors can buy or sell existing financial instruments.
+These instruments include Forex derivatives, shares, bonds, and other types of derivatives.
 There are two main types of ATS:

 Different Venues of an ATS

-These are the main different venues for trading securities off of exchanges:
+These are the main venues for trading securities outside of traditional exchanges:

 (1) ECNs (Electronic Communication Networks)

-The ECNs are similar to exchanges but are not allowed to list stocks.
+ECNs function similarly to exchanges but are not permitted to list stocks.

 (2) Dark Pools or Crossing Networks

-Dark Pools offer anonymity.
-Some of the largest dark pools are:
+Dark pools offer anonymity in trading.
+Some of the largest dark pools include:

 (3) Matching Networks

-The Matching Networks allow a company to fill a trade order from that company's own internal supply of stock.
+These platforms allow a company to fulfill trade orders using its own internal inventory of stock.

 (4) Voice-Brokered Third-Party Matching

-Refers to traditional traders that match buy and sell orders directly.
+This refers to traditional brokers who manually match buy and sell orders directly.

 Examples of Equity ATSs in the US and Canada: